 OCR evaluated the above-listed pages and determined that: (i) keyboard controls were not visibly apparent, which means that content is not available to those who have low vision, and those with disabilities affecting fine motor control; (ii) keyboard controls did not access all content and functions, including drop-down menus, which makes it difficult for keyboard users who are blind, many who have low vision, and those with disabilities affecting fine motor control to navigate the pages; and (iii) important images and links were missing meaningful text descriptions that describe the images and links to blind and low-vision users who use special software.
-Further, OCR noted during the evaluation of the above-listed pages that there was insufficient color contrast that made it difficult or impossible for viewers with visual disabilities, such as low vision, to see the text.1 Many of these barriers deny persons with disabilities access to programs, services, and activities offered on the website and impede the College's communications with persons with disabilities.
+Further, OCR noted during the evaluation of the above-listed pages that there was insufficient color contrast that made it difficult or impossible for viewers with visual disabilities, such as low vision, to see the text; and pages lacked a way for users of special software and those with disabilities affecting fine motor control to skip to the main content of the pages, thereby impeding their ability to efficiently navigate past long headers appearing before the main content.
+Many of these barriers deny persons with disabilities access to programs, services, and activities offered on the website and impede the College's communications with persons with disabilities.